 There is, however, a limitation on property owners’ or occupiers’ responsibilities.
 If there is a hazard that is open and obvious, which means a reasonable person would perceive it, then the owner or occupier does not have to warn about or immediately repair that hazard.
 A property owner is not typically liable for your injuries if you failed to avoid an open and obvious danger.

 If you were injured on another person’s property, you need to speak with a Belleville premises liability lawyer right away.
 An experienced premises liability attorney at Cates Mahoney, LLC can review your situation and determine whether the individual, business, or municipality responsible for the property is liable for compensating you for your injuries.

 Contact us today

 At Cates Mahoney, LLC, our attorneys have years of experience in representing injured individuals in premises liability and other personal injury cases.
-Our Belleville premises liability lawyers are here to help you during an emotional and stressful time.
+Our Illinois premises liability lawyers are here to help you during an emotional and stressful time.
 We will deal with the insurance companies, handle the legal aspects of your case, and fight for you to receive the compensation you deserve.Contact us today at 618-277-3644 to let us begin working for you.